aszingarellisweet/jekyll-now/research.md

 ### 2008
 #### <em>Lux vivens</em>: Hildegard von Bingen and the Medieval Imaging of God as Light.
-Paper presented at Women’s History Month Research Panel, Gonzaga University, Spokane, WA, March 2008, and the American Academy of Religion – Society for Biblical Literature Northwest Regional Joint Meeting, George Fox University, Newberg, OR.
+Paper presented at Women’s History Month Research Panel, Gonzaga University, Spokane, WA, and the American Academy of Religion – Society for Biblical Literature Northwest Regional Joint Meeting, George Fox University, Newberg, OR.

 #### "That First Terrible Impression": The Role of Photography in Interpreting the San Francisco Earthquake and Fire of 1906.
 Paper presented at the Phi Alpha Theta Pacific Northwest Regional Conference.
 Gonzaga University, Spokane, WA.